-How to setup Local Storage
+How to setup File Storage

 We aimed to build a solution that is both easy to use but also flexible enough for developers to set up a more fine-grained solution.
-If you’re just looking for an easy way to switch between local storage and the database based on a development- or live environment, we suggest having a look at the simple setup section.
+If you’re just looking for an easy way to switch between file storage and the database based on a development- or live environment, we suggest having a look at the simple setup section.
 If you need a more fine-grained approach when you want to store column settings in different directories, then have a look at the advanced setup section.

 acp/storage/file/directory hook, you can set the storage directory to a folder on your file system.
 Only a single folder can be active at the time by using this hook.

 Every time you save your column settings, a new PHP file will be created in the provided folder.
 Once this hook is loaded, all column settings will be loaded from your directory.
-Any settings in your database will be loaded as read-only but can be made editable by creating a new copy, or by using our migration tool.
+Any settings in your database will be loaded as read-only but can be made editable by creating a new copy, or by using our migration script.

 When moving to a live-environment, you probably want your local file settings to be loaded as read-only and make the database the default storage engine again.
 The following hook allows you to easily switch between read-only storage or writable storage.